egoist/tsup/README.md

 ### Excluding packages

-By default tsup bundles all `import`-ed modules but `dependencies` in your `packages.json` are always excluded, you can also use `--external <module>` flag to mark other packages as external.
+By default tsup bundles all `import`-ed modules but `dependencies` and `peerDependencies` in your `packages.json` are always excluded, you can also use `--external <module>` flag to mark other packages as external.

 ### Generate declaration file